TaitoUnited/wordpress-template/README.md

 * staging: Merge changes from dev branch to staging branch using fast-forward.
 * prod: Merge changes from staging branch to master branch using fast-forward.
 Version number and release notes are generated automatically by the CI/CD tool.

-> You can use taito-cli to [manage environment branches](#version-control).
+> You can use taito-cli to manage environment branches (see [version control](#version-control)).

-NOTE: Currently only Helm configuration is deployed automatically on git push.
-You have to migrate database data and files yourself using taito commands.
+NOTE: Only Helm configuration from `./scripts` and data from `./wordpress/data` are deployed automatically on servers on git push.
+You have to migrate database and storage bucket data yourself using taito commands.
 Some examples:

 ```
     # Access staging
     taito shell:wordpress:stag
     taito db connect:stag

-    # Copy a theme to staging
-    taito exec:wordpress:stag rm -rf /bitnami/wordpress/wp-content/themes/mytheme
-    taito copy to:wordpress:stag ./wordpress/data/wordpress/wp-content/mytheme /bitnami/wordpress/wp-content/themes

-    # Copy a theme to production
-    taito exec:wordpress:prod rm -rf /bitnami/wordpress/wp-content/themes/mytheme
-    taito copy to:wordpress:prod ./wordpress/data/wordpress/wp-content/mytheme /bitnami/wordpress/wp-content/themes

     # Migrate some database data from staging to production
     taito db dump:stag ./stag-dump.sql